This post contains spoilers for Fifty Shades Darker.

 Since our main characters have already hooked up when Fifty Shades Darker begins (and because there's not nearly as much paperwork this time around), there’s also a lot less time to wait before the first sex scene.

 Even so, the number of such scenes in each movie is about the same.
 Note: We’ve stretched the definition of a sex scene here to include some erotic scenes that don’t technically include any intercourse, like Ana’s first spanking, or when Christian introduces her to the Ben Wa balls.
-Still, both movies are remarkably consistent when it comes to the amount of doin’ it.
+Still, both movies are remarkably consistent when it comes to the amount of getting it on.

 Amazingly, even the precentage of time Christian is seen shirtless is so reliable across both films that we can only conclude this is the result of a carefully calibrated formula designed to maximize the impact of Jamie Dornan’s naked torso.